nshanker/random/README.md

-This project will host random home/pet projects.
+This project will host random home/pet projects (experimental)